rustshop/rustshop/README.bootstrapping.md

 read, the prompts, configure and verify your DNS setup.

-Note that at the time of writting `--minimal` option does not lower the etcd EBS size to `1` and doesn't set up spot instance settings on the nodes.
+Note that at the time of writing `--minimal` option does not lower the etcd EBS size to `1` and doesn't set up spot instance settings on the nodes.